CVIT Home CVIT Home

 Related Publications

 • Vamsikrishna and P.J.
-Narayanan - Data Generation Toolkit for Image Based Rendering Algorithms , The 3rd International Conference on Visual Information Engineering 26-28 September 2006 in Bangalore, India.
+Narayanan - Data Generation Toolkit for Image Based Rendering Algorithms , The 3rd International Conference on Visual Information Engineering (VIE), 26-28 September 2006 in Bangalore, India.
 [PDF]

 Downloads